2013 Seattle Seahawks season: NFC Divisional Playoff: vs. #6 New Orleans Saints

+The Seattle Seahawks defeated the New Orleans Saints 23–15 in the Divisional Round..
+Seahawks' Marshawn Lynch scored two touchdowns, one on a 15-yard run and another on a 31-yard run.
+The Saints were able to cut into the Seahawks' lead with fourth quarter touchdowns by Khiry Robinson and Marques Colston.
+However, the Seahawks were able to hold on a final trick play attempt by the Saints.
+Seahawks faced the 49ers in the NFC Championship Game and won in The Tip 23-17.
+And win Super Bowl XLVIII to the Broncos 43-8.

 NFC Championship Game: vs. #5 San Francisco 49ers

 This was the Seahawks' first conference Championship game appearance since 2005 and only the third ever for the franchise, after 2005 and 1983.
-The Seahawks overcame a 10-3 deficit at the end of the half and finished strong, outscoring San Francisco 20-7 in the 2nd half.
-With Seattle leading 20-17 in the 4th quarter, Colin Kaepernick tried to rally his team, but fumbled once and threw 2 interceptions in the final three drives in the game for San Francisco.
+The Seahawks overcame a 10–3 deficit at the end of the half and finished strong, outscoring San Francisco 20–7 in the 2nd half.
+With Seattle leading 20–17 in the 4th quarter, Colin Kaepernick tried to rally his team, but fumbled once and threw 2 interceptions in the final three drives in the game for San Francisco.
 In the fourth quarter, NaVorro Bowman suffered a major knee injury on a tackle and forced fumble near the goal line, but the 49ers forced another fumble on the next play on 4th down.
 On the second play following fumble recovery, Kaepernick threw an interception to Kam Chancellor.
 Kaepernick again had the 49ers in position to try for a win, but his pass to Michael Crabtree in the end zone was deflected by Richard Sherman and intercepted by Malcolm Smith, locking up the win for Seattle.
+Seahawks win to the Denver Broncos in Super Bowl XLVIII 43-8.

 Super Bowl XLVIII: vs. #A1 Denver Broncos

 In dominating fashion, the Seahawks would win their first championship in the history of the franchise.
 This was also the first football team since the 1990 Buffalo Bills to not have any players on the roster with Super Bowl experience.
 It was Seattle's first major championship in 35 years since the 1979 Seattle SuperSonics.
 Linebacker Malcolm Smith would end up earning the Super Bowl MVP award for his 69-yard interception, 1 fumble recovery, and 6 tackles.
+Seahawks won their first ever Super Bowl and in 2014 lost in Super Bowl XLIX to the Patriots 28-24.